3DGenomes/binless/README.md

 **This is a fast and approximate version of the full algorithm, so you will not get statistically significant output**.
 But you can try out a whole chromosome ;)

+### Chromosome-wide normalization

+Binless is meant for locus-specific normalization.
+If however you need binless on a whole chromosome, the script `chromosome_binless.R` can be used to combine optimized and fast binless in order to get a good first guess.
+See the paper for the procedure used to estimate the required parameters.

 ### Base-resolution (arrow) plots

 If you just want to see how your data looks like with the arrow plots and are